Misha-te/Sudana/README.md

 basic profile details, and upload a profile photo.
 The interface uses colors inspired by the South Sudan flag.

-This is an early class-project version of the app, so it uses a simple JSON file for storage instead of a full database.
+This is an early personal-project version of the app, so it uses a simple JSON file for storage instead of a full database.

 ## Features